obayer/MultiWii-HoTT/README.md

 ==============
 MultiWii is a flight control system created by [Alexinparis] mainly for MultiRotor systems.
 This projects contains an extension for the current MultiWii 2.0 software to send in flight telemetry data, if HoTT v4 capable RxTx systems from [Graupner] are used.
-Licensed under [MIT License].
+Licensed under [GPLv3].

 How It Works
 ------------